dimitri-yatsenko/datajoint-book/book/02-concepts/01-relational.md

 | **Tuple**                      | **Record** or **Row**  | A single element of a relation, containing a value for each attribute.  |
 :::

-# The Entity-Relationship Model: Bringing Conceptual Clarity to Database Design
+# Seeking Clarity: The Entity-Relationship Model

 The relational data model, while powerful, offers a lot of flexibility that can be both a blessing and a curse.
 Experienced developers with strong conceptual skills can use this freedom to create highly effective database designs.
 However, this same flexibility can lead to a wide range of incompatible approaches to schema design and data queries, making it challenging for others to follow best practices and achieve proficiency.